davidreiman/iwacgan-tensorflow/README.md

-## Wasserstein GAN
+## Improved Wasserstein Auxiliary Classifier GAN

-Tensorflow implementation of improved Wasserstein auxiliary classifier GAN.
+Tensorflow implementation of IWACGAN.

 How to run (currently only tested on MNIST):